SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 ...
 ~~~

 If you execute the `TopicSubscriber.java` program, it will block at the `receiveBody(String.class)` call until a message is received.
-Now if you execute the `TopicPublisher.java` that publishes a message, the `TopicSubscriber.java` program will resume and print out the received message.
+Now, if you execute the `TopicPublisher.java` that publishes a message, the `TopicSubscriber.java` program will resume and print out the received message.

 ## Summarizing